PrimeAcademy/fomalhaut-new-technologies/technologies/php-darren.md

 ## Hello World

-Here is a link to my [Hello PHP World](https://github.com/darrenrector91/hello-php) example.
+- Here is a link to my [Hello PHP World](https://github.com/darrenrector91/hello-php) example.
-Here is a screenshot of the result from a simple Hello World script https://i.imgur.com/c7sZr4N.png
+- Here is a screenshot of the DOM result from a simple [Hello World](https://i.imgur.com/c7sZr4N.png) script
+- Here is the [script](https://i.imgur.com/4E1wKBP.png) in VS Code

 ## Next steps

+- Build a small contact form
+- Research how to use PHP in my IoT projects
+- possibly develop reusable PHP scripts